roidrage/crumble/README.md

     <%= crumbs %>

+Don't forget to include the helper in the affected controllers:

+    class ApplicationController < ActionController::Base
+      helper :breadcrumbs
+    end

 If your trails reference non-existing crumbs, the plugin will raise an error telling you where in your configuration the illegal reference was made.

 Future